industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Added_PLC](graphics/Trace_Job_signals_combination.png)

-If the trace job is added, it can be run by clicking on Button Add Trace Job.

 ## Publishing the trace jobs to Databus

 If the publishing of trace was not set during the configuration of trace job itself, it can be set afterwards by clicking on